This week a visitor had the following question about adult acne.

 Some form of daily exercise is crucial for a variety of reasons.
 It gets your blood moving through your body faster and enables it to carry oxygen to all areas of the body much more quickly.
 It flushes out toxins and bacteria by enabling the liver and other organs to filter toxins out faster and more effectively.
 Additionally unhealthy bacteria can’t live in the presence of oxygen.

-When you combine exercise, with drinking more water, ingesting more fiber and eating a healthier diet then your liver and colon work better and your body is able to dispose of daily toxins quicker which then prevents the body from trying to eliminate it through the skin and acne will begin to recede.
+When you combine exercise, with drinking more water, ingesting more fiber and eating a healthier diet then your liver and colon work better and your body is able to dispose of daily toxins quicker, which then prevents the body from trying to eliminate it through the skin and acne will begin to recede.

-Hormonal imbalances often occur in teenagers as a natural occurrence as they go through puberty, however they are a very big contributor to adult acne as well, but the key point to remember about hormone imbalances is that they occur in response to a diet that is high in sugar and refined carbohydrates and environmental toxins.
+Hormonal imbalances often occur in teenagers as a natural occurrence as they go through puberty, however they are a very big contributor to adult acne as well.
+The key point to remember about hormone imbalances is that they occur in response to a diet that is high in sugar and refined carbohydrates and environmental toxins.
 Meat and dairy products that are injected with hormones, fruits, vegetables and grains that are contaminated with pesticides, herbicides and other chemicals in the environment disrupt the endocrine system and cause hormonal imbalances.

 Environmental toxins instigate acne in a variety of ways.
 One is the toxins in the air actually instigate the acne itself by clogging up the pores.
 The second is that they damage and weaken the bodies liver, endocrine system, colon and other organs so they don’t function adequately.
 Last but not least, they are largely responsible for the high levels of hormone imbalances in the population.
 Environmental toxins are one of the main causes of hormone imbalances because they interfere in the bodies hormone production and function.

 Candida overgrowth occurs when a naturally occurring yeast in the gastrointestinal tract grows out of control and takes over all the healthy bacteria.
 It produces over 70 different toxins that can make their way into the blood stream and infect other areas of the body.
 These toxins can result in acne as well as a variety of other serious psychological and physiological symptoms.
-Additionally Candida interferes in normal functioning of the liver and the colon, which can result in more toxins building up in the system and contribute to more acne outbreaks.
+Additionally, Candida interferes in normal functioning of the liver and the colon, which can result in more toxins building up in the system and contribute to more acne outbreaks.

 Another simple lifestyle change that can improve adult acne is to avoid the use of make up.
 They clog up your pores and don’t allow your skin to breathe.
 Learn to love yourself au naturel, the way you were born.
-Besides that make up is full of chemicals and preservatives that qualify as environmental toxins.
+Besides that, make up is full of chemicals and preservatives that qualify as environmental toxins.
 These are not only bad for your skin, but your health in general.
-However if you absolutely must use some make up, then use an all natural mineral make up.
+However, if you absolutely must use some make up, then use an all natural mineral make up.
 It doesn’t have harsh chemicals and preservatives and it’s better for your skin and your health.

 An important thing to know about beginning a healthier diet and making lifestyle changes that will help your body detoxify, is that in the beginning your adult acne can actually get worse for a while as the body pushes out the toxins at a faster rate.
 All the toxins that have been built up over time will come rushing out and may result in a severe outbreak, but as the level of toxins in your body diminishes, so will the acne.